legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 The new price for the rolling stock. -1 keeps the same price, 0 means it is not puchasable.

+## truckIdentifier (Optional, default = "")

+The identifier for the trucks to use.
+Only applies to diesel and rolling stock

+## baseRoadNumber (Optional, default = "")

+The starting road number for the equipment.
+Not sure why it's a string but it's what the game uses.
+Just make sure to put the number in the quotes.

 ## tenderIdentifier (Optional, only applies to definitions with kind `SteamLocomotive`)

 The identifier of the tender to use with the locomotive, leave empty for unchanged